 2020 Amazing Trees: A Pair of Eastern Red Cedars at the Historic Walker-Stone House

 Pair of Juniperus virginiana

 These two cedars were planted around 1890, making them 130 years old.
 Some cedar trees can live up to 900 years, but typically live to around 200 years in forest conditions.
 These two trees are considered “witness” trees, a term used for trees that have been present during key historical events.
-These two trees witnessed: the Spanish Flu pandemic; Arkansas becoming the twelfth state to ratify the 19th Amendment, granting women the right to vote; integration of schools; the establishment of the Buffalo National River; establishment of the Trail of Tears Heritage Trails; and the current COVID-19 pandemic.
+These two trees witnessed: the Spanish Flu pandemic, Arkansas becoming the twelfth state to ratify the 19th Amendment, granting women the right to vote, integration of schools, the establishment of the Buffalo National River and establishment of the Trail of Tears Heritage Trails.

 2019 Amazing Tree: Washington Regional Medical Center American Elm

-It is 75 feet tall with a trunk circumference of 16 feet and 7 inches.
+It is 75 feet tall with a trunk circumference of 16 feet and seven inches.
 The canopy of the tree shades approximately 9,500 square feet, or a little more than the equivalent of two basketball courts.
 “Witness tree” is a term used for trees that were present during key historical events.
 This elm has been a silent witness to many residents’ and visitors’ personal and monumental life events.

 2018 Amazing Tree: Wilson Park Bois d'Arc

 Bois d'Arc, also known as Osage Orange or Horse Apple

-This tree was chosen for its unique size, root structure, and age.
+This tree was chosen for its unique size, root structure and age.
 The tree is in Wilson Park and one of the most photographed trees in the City.
-An estimate 100 years of age, this specimen is considered a “Witness Tree” because it has been present for a number of events in the history of our city.
+At an estimated 100 years of age, this specimen is considered a “Witness Tree” because it has been present for a number of events in the history of our city.
 This tree has witnessed:

 - Trent's Pond, used as a swimming hole until the 1920s when the first pool was built